Mature Masculine

 Discipline and Consistency

 The secret is consistency, not intensity.
-The Knight who trains daily builds more capacity than the one who trains intensely once a month.
+The Knight who trains daily gets stronger than one who goes hard once a month then disappears.
 Showing up matters more than showing off.

 Discipline grows through small commitments kept, not grand gestures.
-Every time you do what you said you would, you build trust in yourself.
+Every time we do what we said we would, we build trust in ourselves.
 Each broken commitment erodes that trust.

-The Loser makes big promises and breaks them.
+The Critic watches others train and finds fault with their form.
 The Mercenary trains hard but without heart.
-The mature Knight makes realistic commitments and keeps them, building capacity to serve what matters most.
+The Mature Knight makes realistic commitments and keeps them, building capacity to serve what matters most.

 Discipline and Rest

 True discipline includes rest.
 The Knight who trains without recovery breaks down.
-The discipline to stop is as important as the discipline to push forward.
+The discipline to stop matters as much as the discipline to push forward.

 We often think discipline means never stopping.
 But that's compulsion, not discipline.
 Real discipline knows when to work and when to recover.

-The mature Knight's discipline is sustainable.
-He can maintain it over years because it includes what he needs to keep going strong.
+The Mature Knight's discipline is sustainable.
+He can keep it up for years because it includes what he needs to stay in the game.

 Cultivating Discipline